hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 On server-side:
 - Operating System: Linux, UNIX-Derivates, MS Windows
-- WebServer: Apache, Iplanet or MS IIS with PHP-Modul Version 5.3+
+- WebServer: Apache, Iplanet or MS IIS with PHP-Modul Version 5.3+ with mcrypt extension
 - RDBMS (Database): MySQL 5+ (required for installation script), any database with ODBC support (not supported by installation script)

 Optionally required for full Digital Asset Management (DAM) support on server-side: